iralaPraveen/CRYPTO-TRACKER/README.md

   shows exchange rate in different currencies [INR,USD,EUR}.

 # Cloning into your local machine:
-   npm install
+   git clone the entire.
-   The server is running on the localhost 5173
+   These project is developed using the (Node 20 LTS version) enter command npm install after entering npm install enter npm run dev you will see the server is running on the localhost:51733